amihaiemil/amihaiemil.github.io/_posts/2016-12-22-contributors-wanted.markdown

 This chance is for every developer that has at least a medium knowledge of OOP and wants to learn something and exercise their knowledge **outside college or the 9-to-5 office routine**.

-**Please note** that at the moment I do not earn any money from this so we're not talking about any payments.
+**Please note** that, at the moment, I do not earn any money from this, so we're not talking about any payments.

 So, if you're interested in enriching your knowledge and CV, drop me a line and we'll talk.